 2.14.22 The search committee shall be comprised of at least five members who are representative of the unit or of the faculty of the College.
 Each search committee shall also include appropriate staff and student representation.
-The search committee shall be appointed by the Provost and Vice President for Academic Affairs, Vice President or Dean of the College in consultation with the Affirmative Action Officer.
+The search committee shall be appointed by the Provost and Vice President for Academic Affairs, Vice President or Dean of the College in consultation with the Director of Affirmative Action, Equal Opportunity and Diversity.